 Increased exports and decreased imports

 Exports of goods and services were up 1.6 per cent in the 1st quarter of 2014, mainly due to the growth in exports of crude oil and second hand vessels.
 Imports of goods and services decreased 2.6 per cent in the 1st quarter due to reduced imports of vessels and services, while imports of traditional goods increased somewhat.

 Slow growth in employment

 Employment grew by 0.2 per cent in the 1st quarter; a weaker growth rate than seen in the last three quarters of 2013.
 Total hours increased slightly by 0.1 per cent from the last quarter of 2013.

 When compiling figures for the 1st quarter this year, revisions were made to the quarters in 2013 due to the incorporation of new information.
 The annual growth rate in Mainland GDP for 2013 has not changed and the estimate remains at 2.0 per cent.
 For an overview of revisions in the main aggregates, please see Table 48.

 For more information about definitions of the main concepts, variables and classifications in national accounts, see About the statistics, definitions.

 Sum four quarters in Quarterly National Accounts (QNA) are preliminary annual figures until Annual National Accounts (ANA) for year t are published in November in year t+2 and incorporated as a new base year in QNA.
-Hence, 2011 is the base year in QNA when publishing data in November 2013.
+Hence, 2011 is the base year in QNA when publishing data in May 2014.